 We had to run an errand today and the closest town to accomplish the task was in Oregon.
 Therefore, we crossed over the mighty Columbia River.
 We were near the mouth.
 Following is a picture of the bridge we crossed.
 There are quite a few dead birds on the bridge and we were commenting on it when we noticed the way the seagulls were flying low along the bridge, like the one in the third picture below.
 They often fly low enough, they can easily be hit by cars.
 Perhaps that is why we saw so many dead birds.

-In the seagull picture above, you will see a clear cut in the distance.
 When you are in the Pacific Northwest, you are constantly aware of our voracious appetite for wood products.
 There are logging trucks on the road, mills, piles of logs, and the countryside is covered in a patchwork of trees at various stages of growth.
 If the trees are huge on both sides of the road, you are probably in a National Park.
 Once you are not in the park, the trees on either side of the road are likely to be different ages and considerably younger than those in the National Parks.